The Inishowen Peninsula

 Introduction

-Everyone who lives, or has ever visited the Inishowen Peninsula knows what a wonderful and beautiful place it is.
+Everyone who lives, or has ever visited, the Inishowen Peninsula knows what a wonderful and beautiful place it is.
 It has astonishing scenery, a long and rich history and a fantastic cultural scene.
-So whatever you are looking for the Inishowen Penisula is definitely the place to go.
+So whatever you are looking for, the Inishowen Peninsula is definitely the place to go.

-You have the stunning golden sandy beaches which are scattered all around the coastline, two of which have been awarded the prestigious blue flag.
-The Inch Wildlife Reserve in the south of the Penisula is one of the most significant places in Ireland for migratory birds coming down from the artic to spend the winter feeding here.
+You have the stunning golden sandy beaches, which are scattered all around the coastline, two of which have been awarded the prestigious Blue Flag.
+The Inch Wildlife Reserve in the south of the Peninsula is one of the most significant places in Ireland for migratory birds coming down from the Arctic to spend the winter feeding here.

 Culdaff Beach